Volunteer in Africa

 Depending on your area of interest, you can choose from a number of placements which need caring and enthusiastic volunteers.
 Working overseas in Africa gives you the unique opportunity to experience life in another country and if you are concerned about travelling or volunteering alone, most of our projects are arranged in groups.
 Make the right choice & you will forever have memories of actually helping, you will be living a different life for a while discovering what it is you really want out of life and puts you on a path to a better future.
 Search our structured and free volunteer opportunities in Africa today.

-How to Choose Where to Volunteer
+How to Choose Where to Go

 With more than fifty diverse countries, Africa is a vast and varied continent and where you go really depends on which project or country you are interested in.
 The Western region is often most under visited and lacks international volunteers compared to the East and South.
 We find South Africa is generally most peoples top choice but we also list organisations who place volunteers throughout more rural regions like West Africa.
 This is a region where you can get lost in the drum beats, feast your eyes on the multitude of bright colours, and feel the hot tropical sun in a way that is characteristic only to coastal countries hovering around the equator.
 Countries in desperate need of assistance include the Ivory Coast, Cameroon, Liberia, and Sierra Leone - but you will need to check latest safety information regarding the ebola outbreak.